Tackling File Transfer with Customers in 2022

 Let’s say you’re behind a firewall that blocks port 20 for whatever reason.
 Most commonly, FTP servers use port 20 to transfer data.
 If it’s up to the server (Active mode) your FTP client is likely to be assigned port 20, which is blocked.
 You can use Passive mode to get around this — your FTP client can suggest a port for the client and server to use.

 Although Active mode is the most used and default mode, Passive mode is helpful in certain situations where you are port limited.
-If you’re looking for an FTP server that supports both Active and Passive modes, as well as a bevy of very useful additions to FTP, give ExaVault a try.
+If you're looking for a hosted FTP solution that supports both modes and simplifies file sharing, ExaVault offers an easy-to-use, secure platform.
+And for organizations with growing needs—such as automation, visibility, or audit-ready compliance Files.com provides a scalable next step without disrupting your workflow.

 Find out how you can manage file transfer with customers to share the information you need.
 Read More